Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 21. _optimizer_ (string, optional)

     Optimizer to be used while training.
-The default value is adamw_hf.
     It could be one of [`adamw_hf`, `adamw`, `sgd`, `adafactor`, `adagrad`]

 22. _weight_decay_ (float, optional)

     The weight decay to apply (if not zero) to all layers except all bias and LayerNorm weights in AdamW optimizer.
 The default value is 0.

+23. _extra_optim_args_: (string, optional)

+    Optional additional arguments that are supplied to SGD Optimizer.
+The arguments should be semi-colon separated key value pairs and should be enclosed in double quotes.
+For example, "momentum=0.5; nesterov=True" for sgd.
+Please make sure to use a valid parameter names for the chosen optimizer.
+For exact parameter names, please refer https://pytorch.org/docs/1.13/generated/torch.optim.SGD.html#torch.optim.SGD for SGD.
+Parameters supplied in extra_optim_args will take precedence over the parameter supplied via other arguments such as weight_decay.
+If weight_decay is provided via "weight_decay" parameter and via extra_optim_args both, values specified in extra_optim_args will be used.

 23. _gradient_accumulation_step_ (int, optional)